mspnp/cloud-design-patterns/leader-election/Readme.md

    The sample defaults to use a container named `leases`.
 If you are utilizing an existing storage account, be certain that this container is not already in use.

-   Locate the Azure Storage account and copy its account name.
-Next, update the StorageUri field in the LeaderElectionConsoleWorker/app.config file by replacing it with the value https://{0}.blob.core.windows.net, where {0} is the storage account name.
-Ensure that the user you're logged in as locally is granted the Storage Blob Data Contributor role.
-To do this, navigate to Access Control (IAM) in the Azure portal and add the role.
+   Locate the Azure Storage account and copy the account name.
+Update the StorageUri field in `LeaderElectionConsoleWorker/app.config` with the value https://{0}.blob.core.windows.net, where {0} is the storage account name.
+Verify your local user is granted the `Storage Blob Data Contributor` role.
+You may need to navigate to Access Control (IAM) in the Azure portal and add the role manually.

    In Settings > Configuration, ensure that Allow storage account key access is disabled to enforce the use of Managed Identity.